ashutoshbisoyi/admin-dashboard/README.md

 # React Admin Dashboard

-This is an admin dashboard using react js which includes interactive charts, graphs
+This is a dark theme admin dashboard using react js which includes interactive charts, graphs

 ## Live